50 Interesting & Fun Facts About Arizona State You Should Know

 When you don't see the moniker "Copper State" around, you'll likely notice Arizona's other nickname, the "Grand Canyon State."
 That's due to it being the home of Grand Canyon National Park.

-The saguaro is the state flower
+The Saguaro cactus blossom is the state flower

 Since 1931, the flower has been recognized as a symbol for the area.
 The flowers are white and waxy in texture, making them easily recognizable.

-The Navajo Nation is within its borders
+The Navajo Nation is within Arizona's borders

 So, it's no surprise that the Navajo Nation reservation, the largest reservation in the country, is within Arizona territory.
 Due to the size of the reservation, it also spans parts of Utah and New Mexico.

-It's home to one of the "seven natural wonders"
+Arizona is home to one of the "seven natural wonders"

 If you're looking for Arizona cool facts, you'll be happy to find out that it's the home of one of the seven natural wonders of the world.
-The Grand Canyon is a natural marvel that is one of a kind on earth.
+The Grand Canyon is a natural marvel that is one of a kind on Earth.

 The canyon is one of the most important monuments in the US.
 As such, it draws visitors from all over the US and from around the globe.